harmandeveloperprogram/hkwirelesshdsdkdoc/docs/architecture-overview.rst

 .. figure:: img/hub/hub-app.png

+	Hub Speaker (Hub App) to connect IoT devices and services to speakers in your home

 Overall Architecture Hub Device (or Hub App)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Hub Device or HKWHub App handles requests from and sends responses to sensors, smart devices or cloud-based services to control audio playback with wireless speakers in the house.

 .. figure:: img/hub/architecture.png

+	Hub Speaker Architecture

 Hub Speaker (or HKWHub App) supports the following two modes: